Why Is Your Cat Puking Like They Partied All Night?

 Causes from Within the Gut

 Gastrointestinal foreign bodies are a common cause of vomiting.
-When foreign material is ingested, it must make it past the stomach and through the intestines before coming out the other end.
+When a cat ingests foreign material, that object must make it past the stomach and through the intestines before coming out the other end.
 If it gets stuck at any point along the way, your cat will vomit it back up.
 Dogs who regularly ingest toys, rocks, socks (the list goes on) are all at risk for developing obstructions.
 Cats aren’t innocent either.
 Yarn, shoelaces, and hair ties are common causes of obstructions in cats.
 Tumors in the GI tract can also block the passage of food and lead to similar signs.
 Kitty-proofing your home can help prevent these emergency situations.

 Scavenging for rotten food out of the trash, eating toxic table scraps, or hunting rodents can all lead to inflammation of the GI tract, also known as gastroenteritis.
 Ingestion of toxic substances like household chemicals, medications, or plants can also cause cat nausea.